rfgon/cellular-frustration-model/README.md

 ## Usage

-Before using this algoritm, a reading of the documentation provided in docs/ folders is strongly recommended.
+Before using this algorithm, reading the documentation provided in docs/ folder is recommended.

 **Linux/macOS**:
 1. Install the GCC compiler.